Haunt-o/AI-Dungeon-Context-Language/README.md

-# AI Dungeon Context Language
+# Haunto Context Language

- My personal format for AI Dungeon scenario context, AI Dungeon Context Language — aka ACL — is something I developed to make creating scenarios simpler and more consistent.
+ My personal format for AI Dungeon scenario context, Haunto Context Language — aka HCL — is something I developed to make creating scenarios simpler and more consistent.

  For AI Dungeon, you can type your context however you want, but I find that having a structured, consistent way of formatting it makes things easier for both you and anyone who wants to edit your context.
  Everything is nice and organized, and you can easily add or delete bits of context as you need to.

-Through use and testing, I find that the symbols used in this format do not interfere with the AI's ability to read the context.
+Through use and testing, I have found this format to be effective and useful for developing and playing scenarios.
+HCL should strike a good balance between being usable by both players and AI.

+### Historical Notes

+In the ancient AI Dungeon year of 2020, a lot of research was done on various methods of providing context and information to the AI, with multiple formats invented and tested.
+AI Dungeon veterans may remember formats designed to optimize world info, such as Zalty's or Caveman.

+While the passage of time — changing the AI models and how AI Dungeon works — throws things more up in the air on the specifics of this old research, the design of HCL mirrors some general strategies used.

+While looking different, on tokenization by the AI, HCL should actually resemble a sort of less condensed mixture of these older formats.

 ## Table of Contents
 - [Headers](#headers)